mmckelvy/frontend-samples/README.md

 This is a custom input that pretties up the standard `input` element and adds custom functionality such as tooltips, multi-lines, error messages, and focusing.

 ### AutoSuggestInput
-This component wraps a the aforementioned Input with autocomplete functionality.
+This component wraps the aforementioned Input with autocomplete functionality.
 It shows a dropdown list of potential options based on the user's input.
 It accommodates both mouse and keyboard navigation.

 ### Button
 This component pretties up the standard `button` element with several colors that indicate button type (e.g. primary, secondary, danger, disabled, etc.).